Updated for grammatical errors March 28, 2020

 And if you are wondering, yes doctors can miss them.
 I had ER staff send me home with orders to get physio therapy, even though my test were conclusive for blood clots.

 I personally think that my strength as a human being was taken advantage of.
-And they assumed I was faking my pain.
-And wanted to clear up a bed in their ERE room and ignored my lab work.
+And they assumed I was faking my pain, and they wanted to clear up a bed in their ER room, ignoring my lab work.

 I hope that anyone reading this never has to go through the agony I did.